Invariant means for the wobbling group: Introduction

 The motivation for the question above is based on the recent result of the first named author and N. Monod, \cite{JM}, where the authors show that {\it the full topological group of Cantor minimal system} is amenable, which was previously conjectured by Grigorchuk and Medynets in \cite{GM3}.
 The combination of this result with the result of H. Matui, \cite{Mat}, produces the first examples of infinite simple finitely generated amenable groups.
-The technical core of \cite{JM} is to show that the Question \ref{main_question} has positive answer for the particular case $X=\mathbb{Z}$.
+The technical core of \cite{JM} is to show that the Question \ref{main_question} has a positive answer for the particular case $X=\mathbb{Z}$.

 Our goal would be to give a necessary and sufficient condition on $(X,d)$ for Question \ref{main_question} to have a positive answer.
-Theorem \ref{thm=summary_of_paper} summarizes our results in this direction. \begin{definition} Let $(X,d)$ be a metric space with bounded geometry and fix $x_0 \in X$. $(X,d)$ is called transient if there is $R>0$ such that the random walk starting at $x_0$ and jumping from a point $x$ uniformly to $B(x,R)$ is transient.
-Otherwise it is called recurrent. \end{definition} This notion does not depend on $x_0$, and when $(X,d)$ is a connected graph with graph distance this notion is equivalent to the transience of the usual random walk on this graph (Proposition \ref{properties_transience}). \begin{theorem} Let $(X,d)$ be a metric space with bounded geometry. \begin{itemize} \item If $(X,d)$ is recurrent, then the action of $W(X)\ltimes \mathcal{P}_f(X)$ on $\mathcal P_f(X)$ is amenable.
-This includes $X=\Z,\Z^2$ or more generally a metric space $(X,d)$ with bounded geometry that embeds coarsely in $\Z^2$. \item If $X$ contains a Lipschitz and injective image of the infinite binary tree, then the action of $W(X)\ltimes \mathcal{P}_f(X)$ on $\mathcal P_f(X)$ is not amenable. \end{itemize} \end{theorem} By Remark \ref{groups_coarsely_containing_tree}, Question \ref{main_question} has a negative answer for many Cayley graphs of groups with exponential growth.
-By \cite[Theorem 3.24]{Woess}, the first criterion applies to a finitely generated group $X=\Gamma$ if and only if $\Gamma$ is virtually $\{0\}$, $\Z$, $\Z^2$.
-The case when $X=\Z^d$, $d\geq 3$ remains an intriguing open question.

-The sufficient condition in terms of the random walk is in fact a necessary and sufficient condition for a stronger property to hold, which we now describe.
+Theorem \ref{thm=summary_of_paper} summarizes our partial results in this direction. \begin{definition} Let $(X,d)$ be a metric space with bounded geometry and fix $x_0 \in X$. $(X,d)$ is called transient if there is $R>0$ such that the random walk starting at $x_0$ and jumping from a point $x$ uniformly to $B(x,R)$ is transient.
+Otherwise it is called recurrent. \end{definition} This notion does not depend on $x_0$, and when $(X,d)$ is a connected graph with graph distance this notion is equivalent to the transience of the usual random walk on this graph (Proposition \ref{properties_transience}). \begin{theorem} Let $(X,d)$ be a metric space with bounded geometry. \begin{itemize} \item If $(X,d)$ is recurrent, then the action of $\bigoplus_X \Z/2\Z \rtimes W(X)$ on $\bigoplus_X \Z/2\Z$ is amenable.
+This includes $X=\Z,\Z^2$ or more generally a metric space $(X,d)$ with bounded geometry that embeds coarsely in $\Z^2$. \item If $X$ contains a Lipschitz and injective image of the infinite binary tree, then the action of $\bigoplus_X \Z/2\Z \rtimes W(X)$ on $\bigoplus_X \Z/2\Z$ is not amenable. \end{itemize} \end{theorem} The sufficient condition in terms of the random walk uses \cite{JNS} and is a necessary and sufficient condition for a stronger condition to hold, see Remark \ref{rem=CNS}.
+We also take the opportunity in Remark \ref{rem=taka} to present an alternative proof, due to Narutaka Ozawa, of \cite[Theorem 1.2]{JNS}.